5-Days Road Tripping Around Portugal

 Traditional Alentejo dishes are well known to use a lot of meat (like pretty much everywhere in Portugal, seafood being more present around coastal towns) so I wasn’t hoping to find a lot of vegan options, but we stumbled upon a veggie & vegan buffet-style restaurant: Salsa Verde.
 They serve a lot of affordable and local dishes, including the vegan version of the traditional Açorda Alentejana – a mushy soup made with broth-soaked bread.

-Curiously and conveniently, in case you’re looking for late night snacks and some bare essentials, there are quite a few of 24-hour vending machines scattered within the old town walls.
+Curiously and conveniently, in case you’re looking for late night snacks and some bare essentials, there are quite a few of 24-hour vending machines scattered around the old town.

 Moving further up Northeast, we stopped by this city in the Centro region of Portugal mainly due to it being the ‘gateway to Serra da Estrela’, but Covilhã itself packs a few things worth a visit.